 The key will be the Unity systems, with the news and entertainment systems holding 14 TB of content, or approximately 400 hours depending on how it is handled.

-The novella Unity can hold about 6 TB.
+Unity can hold about 6 TB.
 Ingest will be handled by Avid XDeck, a single-channel automated device.
 Content can be accessed on the server 10 seconds after recording begins.

 With any client-based system, it's important to have built-in upwards scalability, and TV Azteca has laid the groundwork for expansion with the use of Avid's PortServer Pro.